 Do Leave Home Without It

-Over the years, I got better at implementing things: a literary journal, writers’ retreats in Mexico, galas and gatherings.
+From then on, I got better at making things happen: court cases, a literary journal, writers’ retreats in Mexico, galas and gatherings.
 It all prepared me for the rough and unpredictable terrain of running a small food business.
-So, reading the books may or may not have oriented me on the journey.
-But I’m the type to toss out instructions, preferring instead to navigate with my intuition and honed skills, be they creative, legal, or just plain life.

-I will allow for the possibility that this has made my entrepreneurial journey a little bumpier than it needed to be.
+Even so, I allow for the possibility that this has made my entrepreneurial ride a little bumpier than it needed to be.
 When I’m lost, it takes me longer to find my way back, and some forks in the road have turned into real dead ends.
 I’ve spent money on the wrong equipment, too-expensive butter, silly chef shoes I didn’t need.
-I’ve invested time and effort into farmer’s markets and other events that cost me more than the revenue I brought in.
+I’ve poured time and effort into farmer’s markets and other events that cost me more than the revenue I brought in.
 And I’ve pivoted, sometimes in the opposite direction of where I needed to go.

 But I’d rather dream out the window than read the safety instructions in the seat pocket in front of me.

-And I’m still traveling, making pies, meeting people, figuring it out as I go along.
+And I’m still making pies, building community, figuring it out as I go along.

 So should you.